facebookarchive/Recipes-for-AutoPkg/README.md

 You can see other projects from the CPE team at the [IT-CPE GitHub repo](https://github.com/facebook/IT-CPE).

+* Note: On Aug 12, 2021 we renamed our `master` branch to `main`.
+If you're having trouble with existing clone of our repo, please re-clone the repo.

 ## Usage

 Clone the repo using `autopkg repo-add` or `git clone`: